Harvard includes caste discrimination among protections for graduate student workers

 About 40% Dalits and 14% Shudra respondents were made to feel unwelcome at their place of worship because of their caste.

-The Equality Labs’ survey noted that in the context of a principally Eurocentric school curriculum, many teachers are not aware of the nuances of caste and religion in South Asian society.
+The Equality Labs survey noted that in the context of a principally Eurocentric school curriculum, many teachers are not aware of the nuances of caste and religion in South Asian society.
 It recommended that educators should familiarise themselves with caste and its implications for students.

 Aparna Gopalan, a doctoral student at the university and a member of the Graduate Students Union, told NBC News that many white administrators had no foundational understanding of caste.